yotamDvir/elm-pivot/README.md

       model
 ```

 We decide that we want the user to be able to undo changes to the counters.
-To accomplish this, we add each new version of the model to a pivot instead of modifying it in place.
+To accomplish this, we append each new version of the model to a pivot instead of modifying it in place.
 This way we retain previous models, and can simply browse between them back and forth.

 ```elm
 import Pivot as P exposing (Pivot)